wentout/dive/README.md

 You can found much more data about it at [**Issue 249**](https://github.com/nodejs/diagnostics/issues/249)

 As though Async Hooks cover almost all Asynchronous Functionality, **Still** all your code runs in a **!
 SYNCHRONOUS** route.
 This means there are black holes of code that can't be covered by hooks at all!
 So, I strictly warn you of getting high hopes on this technology.
 It doesn't mean it is broken in general.
 It means it mostly works perfect in all ways, but you need to get known how everything will blew up when you dig into black hole off synchronous code.
 So let's describe the folloing situation.
 You have Queue of Tasks: an **`Array`** for task (`functions`) and Task Runner -- a simple Interval, which runs tasks from that Array.
-So, then when inside of your synchronous **dive wrapped** code you'll `.push` a task in that array, there is no way to jump with dive.context inside of Task Runner, if this runner was build outside ov dive-wrapped context.
+So, then when inside of your synchronous **dive wrapped** code you'll `.push` a task in that array, there is no way to jump with dive.context inside of Task Runner, if this runner was build outside of the dive-wrapped context.
 Let me show you code example:

 ```javascript